You need to optimise images for your SEO because of Googles move to mobile first indexing & its desire to making the user experience faster.

 To do this, you need to know the dimensions of the location where the image is being placed (in pixels).
 You then adjust the image to match these dimensions.

-HOT TIP: If the website you are using the image on uses responsive design, then you need to make sure the file will fit the maximum size it will be viewed in.
+HOT TIP: If the website you are using the image on uses responsive design, then you need to make sure the file will fit the maximum size screen ratio.

 As a general rule, the overall size of your web page shouldn’t be more than about 1 or 2 MB and take 2 seconds or less to load.
 That means you should be keeping images down to around 200 MB each, and perhaps even less if your page uses a lot of images.